shorebirdtech/old_repo/packages/shorebird/README.md

   hosted version on the web, and download links
   Also offer a push-to-deploy separate flow.

+## Questions
+* Does `shorebird deploy` also deploy a database?
+Yes it should.
+* Does `shorebird deploy` always deploy a *new* database?
+No, it should by default connect to the existing database?
+* Does `shorebird deploy` support channels/flavors/stages?
+It must.

 ## Later
 * `shorebird shorebirdify` add shorebird to an existing project.
 * Remove 'json_serializable'and 'build_runner' dependencies everywhere.
+* Generate should generate an OpenAPI definition for the endpoints.
+  This would make it easy to upload to a front end, like AWS API Gateway.

+## A note on version-skew boundary.
+Commonly applications have the Client/Server boundary also act as the version boundary.
+This is somewhat unnatural for mobile applications, which typically start from the client and grow "backwards", rather than web applications which start from being served (an always fresh version) and grow towards the "client" from the "server".
+Mobile applications are installed and updates are sometimes infrequent.
+It's common to need to support *many* versions of the app in the wild for a very long time.
+Doing this with a single server API can be quite difficult and constraining.

+Shorebird is considering an approach, where the Client and Server are version locked, and version skews happen within the Server.
+With modern server architecture, it's very easy to imagine handling versioned servers with dynamically sized instances depending on demand.

+It's unclear where Shorebird should put the version skew boundary.
+Should it happen between the Server and the DataStore, or if there is another layer?
+One possibility is that the DataStore is versioned too, and data migration between DataStore versions is explicit (e.g. a naive deploy with a changed DataStore would start from empty).
+A downside of that approach would be that it would be hard to query across versions.
+Another approach would be to have the version skew between the DataStore and the Endpoints by having some stable API the DataStore exposes to the endpoints but the DataStore itself handles the version skew.